-Telefónica Infra reached an agreement with Allianz to create an open-access wholesale operator to deploy fibre in underserved areas in Germany, an agreement with CDPQ to operate an open-access wholesale operator to deploy fibre in selected cities in Brazil and an agreement with Asterion to become a co-shareholder in Nabiax, its data center platform.
+Telefónica Infra has reached agreements with top tier financial investors to create open-access wholesale operators to deploy and operate fibre in selected areas in Spain, Brazil, Germany, and UK and has also reached an agreement with Asterion to become a co-shareholder in Nabiax, its data center platform.

-With both fibre vehicles fully operational (FiBrasil in Brazil and UGG in Germany), Telefónica Infra plays an active role in delivering more inclusive connectivity, by increasingly boosting penetration of high-quality, state-of-the-art FTTH accesses.
+With these fibre vehicles fully operational, Telefónica Infra plays an active role in delivering more inclusive connectivity, by increasingly boosting penetration of high-quality, state-of-the-art FTTH accesses.

-- CDPQ is investing a total of up to R$1.8 billion in this joint venture, comprising both primary and secondary payments.
-CDPQ’s projected capital contributions and the debentures issued by FiBrasil in August 2021 (R$550 million) provide a fully funded business plan to accomplish the company’s deployment targets.
-Subsequent leverage will be raised if needed.
+- CDPQ agreed to invest a total of up to R$1.8 billion in this joint venture, comprising both primary and secondary payments, and valuing the brownfield premises contributed by Vivo at an implied multiple of 16.5x 2020 PF OIBDA.
+CDPQ’s projected capital contributions and the debentures issued by FiBrasil during its first 2 years of operations provide a fully funded business plan to accomplish the company’s deployment targets.

 Unsere Grüne Glasfaser